kyle-flores/Airline-Passenger-Satisfaction-Classifier/README.md

 ![image](https://github.com/kyle-flores/Airline-Passenger-Satisfaction-Classifier/assets/153465652/c735bd1c-d0a3-44fe-ad4a-300edc8f4320)

 ## Data Preprocessing
-After data cleaning, the data still had some complexities that were addressed prior to modeling.
+After data cleaning, the data still had some complexities that were addressed before modeling.
 Preprocessing changes included:
 - Applied a logarithmic transformation to address right-skewed features that
 - Transformed categorical variables into dummy variables
 - Split dataset into training and test sets of 80-20 splits